-Basically it’s chicken pate served on "little toasts”.
+It's chicken pate served on "little toasts."
 Crostini are thin slices of bread that are lightly toasted or grilled until crispy.
-They are easy to make at home with some Italian bread and perfect for making little appetizers like Crostini Toscani.
+They are easy to make at home with Italian bread and perfect for making little appetizers like Crostini Toscani.

-When I told my friend Lola from Italy about this incredible appetizer, she offered up her version of this classic Italian antipasto.
-If you like chicken liver, I know you are going to enjoy Lola's recipe.
-Thanks Lola.
+When I told my friend Lola from Italy about this incredible appetizer, she offered her version of this classic Italian antipasto.
+If you like chicken liver, I know you will enjoy Lola's recipe.
+Thanks, Lola.